ABOUT SHOU SUGI BAN

-The process of charring timber cladding case-hardens the outer cell layers through high heat conditioning.
-The timber becomes both stronger and more stable from being exposed to high temperatures, much like the process used by Abodo Wood.
+The process of charring timber case-hardens the outer cell layers through very high heat conditioning.
+The timber becomes both stronger and more stable from being exposed to high temperatures, much like the process used in the thermal modification by Abodo Wood.

 Stability in timber is critically important when reducing cupping and shrinking caused by weather changes.
-With our charred timber cladding we choose naturally strong stable timbers and then improve their characteristics with fire.
+With our charred timber cladding we choose naturally strong stable timbers and then improve their characteristics with our unique charring technology.

 Improved Natural Resistance

 Charring timber cladding causes an important reaction making our timber more unattractive to bugs and fungi.

 The cell structure of timber is 65 to 90% Hemi-cellulose which is a tasty sugar to bugs and fungi.
 The charring process causes this food source to be burnt off leaving strong, but not tasty, lignin behind.

 No food source means the timber is of no interest to fungi or bugs.
 Additionally, the charred timber is now case-hardened making it more difficult for unwanted pests to penetrate.